 I was born and raised in small-town Saskatchewan.
-But, if you’re expecting a stereotypical, Pilsner-drinking, Roughrider-loving, farmer’s wife, you’re in for a bit of a surprise.
+But, if you’re expecting a stereotypical farmer’s wife, you’re in for a bit of a surprise.

 Autism and Alzheimer’s Disease Drove a Dream

 Many years ago, while working in a manufacturing plant, I was chatting to one of the ladies I worked with about her autistic sons.
 They would never be able to live independently.
-While this wasn’t a huge problem at the time, she was terrified about what would happen once she could no longer care for them.
+While this wasn’t a massive problem at the time, she was terrified about what would happen once she could no longer care for them.
 And they both very much wanted their autonomy.
 Understandable.

 Soon after, I watched my grandparents suffer from dementia while my mother struggled to care for them.
-The transition was hard, and so many of the problems she faced could have been fixed easily with technology.
-Surely, someone has already encountered these problems?
-Frustrated, I began to look for answers.
+The transition was hard.
+And it felt frustratingly needless.

 Using Psychology and Technology to Solve Real-Life Issues